Holo-Shed/Holo-Shed.github.io/docs/index.md

   to use Windows XP, I would have stuck with Windows XP."
 - Separating Gaming Mode and Desktop mode is dumb, especially now that Deck's UI changes have arrived in Steam desktop's "Big Picture" client
-- Unless there is a _compelling_ reason not to, I want to be on the latest Linux kernel possible, given the incredible changes and bugfixes that are getting added on what seem like a daily basis.
+- Unless there is a *compelling* reason not to, I want to be on the latest Linux kernel possible, given the incredible changes and bugfixes that are getting added on what seem like a daily basis
+- I prefer to keep my data (documents, multimedia files, game saves, etc.) on a separate partition from both my OS *and* my home directory (and then just make heavy use of symlinks).
+This is to make it a lot easier to distro-hop, dual boot and recover from desktop configuration snafus.
 - This one pains me to say, but I don't think Wayland is ready yet.
 Sway is awesome, gamescope is super neat, but I just don't see the advantage compared with the hassle of finding things that work (especially outside of XWayland).